alphagov/government-service-design-manual/service-manual/assisted-digital/index.md

 ## GDS’s approach to assisted digital
 GDS is working with exemplar departments on a cross-government model to provide high-quality assisted digital support for those who really need it.
 Whether provided in-house or externally, all services must understand their assisted digital requirements and provide high-quality and value for money support.
-GDS is leading the procurement activities for a single cross-government route for commissioning assisted digital support of this standard (with support from the Crown Commercial Service).
+GDS is leading the procurement activities for a single cross-government route for commissioning assisted digital support of this standard (with support from the [Crown Commercial Service](http://ccs.cabinetoffice.gov.uk).
 The commissioning route will be scalable and offer value for money assisted digital support.
 The commissioning route will look to provide for a wide range of transaction volumes and offer assisted digital providers with the requisite level of training.
 Assisted digital users may also have general enquiries related to the service.
 This information will be on GOV.UK as part of the digital service, so it will be easy for the assisted digital provider to access on the assisted digital user’s behalf.